LesFerch/WinSetView/Manual.md

 Separate File Dialog views can be set under Global as well as under any specific folder type.
 This is an improvement over previous versions of WinSetView that only had one global File Dialog view settings in the Options menu.

 Note that there is no need to set this option if you want Open/Save dialogs to have the same view you have already set for File Explorer.

-The **Group by** option applies to any view.
-Use the *Columns* button to select the property to group by or turn off grouping, which will be displayed as *(None)*.

-The **Sort by** option applies to any view.
-Use the *Columns* button to select up to four properties to sort by.
-A plus sign indicates ascending order and a minus sign indicates descending order.
-By default, items will be sorted *ascending* by *Name*.

 ## Additional Settings for Each Folder Type